Skip to content

 @Inject(() => ServiceClass) defines a lazy getter on the class prototype:

-1. First access — calls this.registry.get(ServiceClass) to resolve the dependency from the same container
+1. First access — resolves the dependency from the same container

 2. Subsequent accesses — returns the cached instance (stored in a Symbol-keyed property)